DinoChiesa/Apigee-External-Authorization-1/README.md

   with role-based edit rights and so on.
 Also, Google automatically keeps an audit trail of who changed what.

-In short, a Google sheet is a really nice fit for storing slowly-changing authorization rules.
+In short, a Google sheet is a good fit for storing authorization rules.

+## Focus on the Pattern

+While I think using a Sheet to store the rules can be an effective approach, you don't have to agree.
+In any case that is not the main point of this demonstration.
+Please focus on the general pattern, not on the implementation.
+The pattern is: Apigee implementing authorization policy decisions provided by an externalized service.

 ## Provisioning